x42005e1f/aiologic/README.rst

 aiologic
 ========

-**aiologic** is an async-aware library for synchronization and communication between tasks in different threads and different event loops.
-Just look at this
+**aiologic** is an async-aware library for tasks synchronization and their communication in different threads and different event loops.
+Let's take a look at the example:
-example:

 .. code:: python